Patient Questions, Answered

 How long should I isolate with the flu?

-Isolate for at least 5 days after symptoms start and until you’re fever-free for 24 hours without medication.
+Isolate for at least 5 days after symptoms start and until you’re fever-free for 24 hours and feeling well.
 Some people may need longer.

 When am I no longer contagious with the flu?